wh0/wh0.github.io/_posts/2019-10-31-intellij-desktop.md

 I had extracted the tarball in a path that contained `/software/`.
 Really dodged a bullet on that `/apps/` check.

-Anyway, I wrote this junk down so that we would have some evidence of why open source stuff is nice, even if you don't go modifying it.
+Anyway, I wrote this junk down so that we would have some evidence of why open source stuff is nice, even if you're stuck with a non-free downstream project.
 There's stuff that isn't documented but that you would be able to look up in the source code.

 Oh, and good on JetBrains for making a repo where there's only one obvious `.java` file for each class name you see.